cidrblock/pylint-ruff-sync/README.md

 - Parsing the JSON response to extract the issue body
 - Using regex patterns to find checked items in the markdown task list
 - Identifying which pylint rules are implemented in ruff
-- **Fallback to cached data** when GitHub CLI is unavailable or fails

 ### 3. Configuration Update